 Not only tech companies hire IT talent anymore, and not only IT positions are filled with tech people at those companies.
 Brand new digital roles are created in traditionally business departments and brand new digital departments are created within business units every day, requiring new, mixed skillsets.
 Like in the case of Digital Business Analysts, Digital Marketing Managers and Digital Sales Specialists – all new roles, created in the last few years.

-2. COVID driven digitalisation
+2. COVID-driven digitalisation

 As we are all very well aware, the pandemic further accelerated rapid digital transformations.
 Work and life went online from one day to another, and suddenly long term ambitions about digitalising products and services, communication, processes and solutions turned into urgent priorities.

-Forced digitalisation of the otherwise functioning business-as-usual operation also used up considerable resources and scarce relevant skills from previously planned strategic digital innovation projects, only adding to existing resource needs.
+Forced digitalisation of the otherwise functioning business-as-usual operation also used up considerable resources and scarce relevant skills from previously planned strategic digital innovation projects, only adding to the existing resource needs.
 Digitalisation meaning not only software development, but also new types of implementation, maintenance, support and cyber security tasks.

 3. Inflating prices

-This is the most country specific factor of all on the list.
+This is the most country-specific factor of all on the list.
 Inflation has been showing a definite growth in Hungary in the past few years, yet it has been steady on a global level and decreasing for example, in the US.

 In those countries with a growing inflation, increasing prices raise salaries, too, making it more expensive and challenging to fill anyway high-priced roles, like most IT positions.

 4. Growing funding